 By seeking the assistance of experienced corporate law specialist solicitors, you can save yourself inordinate amounts of time, and provide your business with the very best protection against the risk of being non-compliant.
 Contact First4Lawyers to find out how our team can help you.

 Corporate compliance involves the setting and governance of policies and procedures around the conduct of a company, its directors and its employees so as not to fall foul of laws and regulations.

 Often firms will set a corporate compliance program which is meant to lay out these rules and help detect and encourage whistleblowing in any instances where there’s wrongdoing.

 Every business has statutory obligations to meet in order to avoid falling foul of the legislation laid out in the Companies Act 2006.

-This piece of legislation updates the legal requirements that every business has had to comply with since some of the first UK business laws were passed in 1844, when the Joint Stock Companies Act was introduced.
+This piece of legislation updates the legal requirements that every business has had to comply with since some of the first UK business laws were passed in 1844 and the Joint Stock Companies Act was introduced.

-The Companies Act 2006 details the statutory duties of all company directors.
-These duties include:
+The Companies Act 2006 details the statutory duties of all company directors, including:

 - To act in accordance with the company's constitution.